-Troy University locations operate on the semester system.
-University College locations (campuses not located in Alabama) operate on an accelerated semester schedule.
+Troy University operates on the semester system.
+Some courses are offered on an accelerated semester schedule.

 Associate Degrees

 Course Requirements

 In order to receive the associate degree, students must complete all course requirements for the degree being taken and declare for the associate degree before declaring for the bachelor's degree.